Time zones and formats

 Localization of time formats

-Different conventions exist around the world for time formats with the 24-hour clock and the 12-hour clock, along with calendar week starting on Monday or Sunday.
+Different conventions exist worldwide for time formats, including the 24-hour clock and the 12-hour clock, as well as calendar weeks that start on Monday or Sunday.
 This can be accomplished in Corsizio by setting the correct localization language.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.